 Both models offer the same basic functionalities, there aren’t many differences to spot when you put the two side by side.

 Marcato does offer the Atlas 180 model, but none of the 150 attachment will work on this machine.
-It’s nice for the bigger sheets, but I kinda hate missing out on using all my attachments that only work on the 150.
+It’s nice for the bigger sheets, but you’ll miss out on using all of the attachments that are designed for the 150.

 Both machines are made from chrome plated stainless steel, which is easy to dust off but isn’t what you’d call water resistant.
 Stainless steel doesn’t mean you can wash or clean it with water.
 Your machine will quickly start rusting, so please use a brush and a toothpick when cleaning either the Imperia or Marcato.